dlgd/ble_gateway/README.md

 For issues and questions:
 - Check the [troubleshooting guide](docs/TROUBLESHOOTING.md)
-- Review AWS IoT Core documentation
+- Review your MQTT broker documentation
 - Verify Bluetooth adapter compatibility
 - Check the [CHANGELOG](CHANGELOG.md) for recent changes